-See here the list of all of Suez Canal transit cruises 2017 and 2018 ships schedule, lines and transition itineraries (ports of call).
-Most Suez cruises offer cheap deals on one-way transit itineraries between Europe (Mediterranean) and Asia (Dubai, India, Singapore or even China).
-Some transits are part of World Cruises, transiting the Suez Canal.
+See here the list of all of Suez Canal transit cruises 2023-2024-2025 ships schedule, lines, and transition itineraries (ports of call).
+Most Suez cruises offer cheap deals on one-way transit itineraries between Europe (Mediterranean) and Asia (Dubai, India, Singapore, or even China).
+Some transits are part of World Cruises, transiting Suez Canal.

-Repositioning cruise ships through Suez Canal provide a range from affordable luxury to really cheap big-sized ship cruise deals.
-Not to forget this is an unique opportunity to enjoy cruising to exotic destinations at some of the market’s best rates.
+Repositioning cruise ships through Suez Canal provides a range from “affordable luxury” to really cheap big-sized ship travel deals.
+Not to forget this is a unique opportunity to enjoy cruising to exotic destinations at some of the market’s best rates.

 Suez Canal transition cruises

-Passing through the Suez Canal is an unique experience related not only to cruising, but also to the Africa-Asia region itself.
+Passing through the Suez Canal is a unique experience related not only to cruising but also to the Africa-Asia region itself.
 The Egypt Nile cruise deals may be booked separately (they are optional) offering the not necessarily cheap, but always so much exotic Alexandria and Cairo tours and excursions.

-The diving holidays in Red Sea are also very popular though optional Red Sea vacation deal.
-Know that snorkeling, scuba diving, wind surfing, sailing, glass-bottom boats, and even submarine trips are at their very best in the Suez Canal region.
+The diving holidays in the Red Sea are also very popular though optional Red Sea vacation deals.
+Know that snorkeling, scuba diving, windsurfing, sailing, glass-bottom boats, and even submarine trips are at their very best in the Suez Canal region.
 And, of course, the numerous archaeological sites, museums, the desert safaris.
 Not to forget the great night-life in major coastal towns.

 The “Egyptian Riviera” – Red Sea resorts and diving tours